chavezaurus/pi-sentinel/README.md

 HD 2mp for Automatic Vending Machines
 * USB Cable - C2G 38988 USB Active Extension Cable - USB 2.0 A Male to A Female Cable, Center Booster Format, Black (25 Feet, 7.62 Meters)
-* WAVLINK USB 3.0 to SATA External Hard Drive Docking Station with 2USB 3.0 HUB and TF & SD Card for 2.5 inch/3.5 Inch HDD
+* USB Hub - Raspberry Pi 3.0 USB Hub
-* Power Supply - CanaKit USB-C Power Supply
+* Power Supply - UGREEN Nexode 100W GaN USB C Charger
+* External USB Hard Drive - Generic
 * GPS Module - VFAN USB GPS Receiver Antenna Gmouse for Laptop PC Car Marine Navigation Magnetic Base

 The camera has a fisheye lens but the full sky image is somewhat cropped at the top and bottom.

 I wanted to have the camera far away from the Raspberry Pi, but since USB cables are not designed to work over long distances, I am using an Active Extension Cable that has built in circuitry to boost the signal.

-I am using a Hard Drive Docking station that lets me attach a 1TB SATA hard drive for archival storage, and also provides a powered USB hub that connects to and provides power to the camera.
-I suspect that the Raspberry Pi may not have sufficient power to drive the camera and extension cable directly, so if you do not elect to provide a video archive, I would recommend that you still use a powered USB hub to drive the camera and extension cable.
+I have one output of the power supply powering the Raspberry Pi and a second output of the power supply powering the USB hub.
+The USB cable to the camera, the USB cable to the camera, and the USB cable to the external hard drive are all plugged into the powered USB Hub.

 ## Quick Start